-We believe that having access to Hines' international organization, with offices in 23 foreign countries and employees living and working full time in these international markets, will be a valuable resource to us when considering international opportunities.
-As of December 31, 2019, Hines had offices in Australia, Brazil, Canada, China, Denmark, Finland, France, Germany, Greece, Hong Kong, India, Ireland, Italy, Japan, Luxembourg, Mexico, the Netherlands, Panama, Poland, Russia, South Korea, Spain and the United Kingdom.
-Hines has acquired, developed, or redeveloped 489 projects outside of the United States since 1993 with an aggregate cost of \$60.4 billion.
+We believe that having access to Hines' international organization, with offices in 24 foreign countries and employees living and working full time in these international markets, will be a valuable resource to us when considering international opportunities.
+As of December 31, 2020, Hines had offices in Australia, Brazil, Canada, China, Denmark, France, Germany, Greece, Hong Kong, India, Ireland, Italy, Japan, Luxembourg, Mexico, the Netherlands, Panama, Poland, Russia, Singapore, South Korea, Spain, the United Arab Emirates and the United Kingdom.
+Hines has acquired, developed, or redeveloped 416 projects outside of the United States since 1993 with an aggregate cost of \$57.6 billion.
 A majority of these projects are located in maturing or emerging markets.
 Our Advisor has access to Hines' international organization, and we expect to consider interests in non-U.S. markets, including opportunities in maturing or emerging markets.
 However, we cannot assure investors that we will be able to successfully manage the various risks associated with, and unique to, investing in foreign markets.